greeshma85-stack/weather-app/README.md

 1. Designed the application layout using HTML
 2. Styled the UI with CSS for clarity and responsiveness
 3. Integrated the OpenWeatherMap API for weather data
-4. Used asynchronous JavaScript (`fetch`, `async/await`) for API requests
 5. Dynamically updated the UI based on API response
 6. Handled basic error cases like invalid city names